-The Genesis Framework for WordPress is packed with some great features that will help you more easily manage the core and the design of your website front end (the interface that your visitors see).
+The Genesis Framework for WordPress is packed with some great features that will help you manage more easily the core and the design of your website front end (the interface that your visitors see).

 If you will head over to the features page of the StudioPress website, you will see a list with the main benefits that Genesis offers you and why the Genesis theme can actually be the foundation of your WordPress design.

 But to save you some time, here is what I like most about Genesis:

 SEO out of the box – It has advanced SEO settings out of the box.
 This means that you do not need to install other plugins in order to optimize for search engines.

 The only plugin that I recommend and believe will really help you improve your search engines rankings with Genesis is Scribe SEO.